OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 This package was built using R 3.4.1 and dplyr version 0.7.2.

-Additionally, the following packages must be installed, but not loaded with the library() command: plyr, dplyr, magrittr, readr, stringr, ggplot2, gridExtra, and DatabaseConnector; DatabaseConnector depends on SQLReadr and RJava.
+Additionally, the following packages must be installed, but not loaded with the library() command: plyr, dplyr, magrittr, readr, stringr, ggplot2, gridExtra, and DatabaseConnector; DatabaseConnector depends on SQLRender and RJava.